gvwilson/thirdbit/src/fiction/makers-return/index.md

 as a murmur ran through the crowd.

 Special Blazes' ears went back.
-"Likely or not, it's a risk we're not going to take.
+"Likely or not, we're not going to take the risk.
 As for the rest of you,
 form up.
 The sooner we find out what this thing is,